 The application period for the 2014 Junior Volunteer program is closed.
 Please check back in January 2015 for junior volunteer opportunities and application information.
 The Junior Volunteer program is the only volunteer program for students 13-17 years old to work independently from their parents.
 Junior Volunteer applications are only accepted during the application timeframe, no waitlists are kept.
 Students who recently applied to be part of the 2014 program will be notified by mail and email in mid-April regarding their placement status.

-Children between the ages of 9-12 can participate in cat kennel activities with their parent.
-The parent will have to be fully trained in cat socialization in order to work with the cats.
+Children between the ages of 8-12 can participate in cat and dog kennel activities or Pet-Facilitated Therapy with their parent.
+The parent will have to be fully trained in dog handling and/or cat socialization in order to work with the animals.
 Parents would then be responsible for training their children and must always be present whenever their child is at SICSA.
-Training Requirement: Parents must complete cat socialization training.
+When working with dogs, parent must always be holding the leash and should be the only one going in and out of dog kennels.

 Friends of SICSA